Root Canal Treatment

 A root canal, also referred to as an “endodontic treatment,” is a type of dental treatment often used to save a severely damaged or decayed tooth that has resulted in an infected tooth root/pulp.
-The pulp of your tooth is a soft tissue which contains blood vessels, nerves, and connective tissue.
+The pulp of the tooth is a soft tissue which contains blood vessels, nerves, and connective tissue.

 Why Would I Need a Root Canal?